 Or maybe they are?

 In those moments when they are lost in thought – they become aware that they have some questions that need answering.

 But what are the questions which gnaw at your ideal readers grey matter?
 And how do you know how they process the information that they receive – their divine inner wisdom.

 For me, my ideal reader is someone not dissimilar to me.

-The last non-fiction book I purchased was Infinite wisdom of the Akashic records, because I am constantly interested in the many ways that I can discover more about me and my spiritual journey.
 I tend to buy non-fiction as books to use for inner reflection and as a guide for my daily journaling.
 In other words, I buy based on questions I have at that time and I am guessing so do you?

 When you write for a reader you are writing to one person so that you become ONE and are communicating heart to heart, soul to soul.
 If you have ever wondered why some people engage and others don’t, then you will know that saying birds of a feather flock together is a truism.